GhadeerZahwe/inventory-management/README.md

 ---

-## Why AWS Was Chosen
-AWS was intentionally chosen over “click-and-deploy” platforms.

-Reasons:
-- AWS is a **highly valued skill** in the job market
-- It demonstrates understanding of **infrastructure**, not just frontend apps
-- Employers look for engineers who can:
-  - Design secure systems
-  - Understand networking
-  - Manage servers and costs

-This project focuses on **real engineering skills**, not just visuals.

----

 ## AWS Free Tier & Cost Awareness
 AWS provides a Free Tier, but **free does not mean safe by default**.